Approximation of Spanning Tree Congestion using Hereditary Bisection: Introduction

 \section{Introduction}

 The spanning tree congestion problem has been studied from various viewpoints for more than twenty years, yet our ability to approximate it is still extremely limited.
 It has been shown that every spanning tree is an $n/2$-approximation~\cite{Otachi:20} but no $o(n)$-approximation for \emph{general} graphs is known.
-For graphs with $\omega(n\log^2 n)$ edges, Chandran~et~al.~\cite{Chandranetal:18} described an algorithm that constructs in polynomial time a spanning tree with congestion at most $\O(\sqrt{mn})$; combined with the trivial lower bound $\Omega(m/n)$ on the spanning tree congestion, this yields an $\O(n/\log n)$-approximation.
-There is also an $\OT(n^{1-1/(\sqrt{\log n}+1)})$-approximation\footnote{The Big-O-Tilde notation $\mathcal{\tilde O}$ hides logarithmic factors. } algorithm for graphs with maximum degree bounded by polylog of the number of vertices~\cite{Kolman:24}.
+There is an $\OT(n^{1-1/(\sqrt{\log n}+1)})$-approximation\footnote{The Big-O-Tilde notation $\mathcal{\tilde O}$ hides logarithmic factors. } algorithm for graphs with maximum degree bounded by polylog of the number of vertices~\cite{kolman:24}.
+Chandran~et~al.~\cite{Chandranetal:18} described an algorithm that constructs in polynomial time a spanning tree with congestion at most $\O(\sqrt{mn}\log n)$.

-On the hardness side, the strongest known lower bound states that no $c$-approximation with $c$ smaller than $6/5$ is possible unless $P=NP$~\cite{LCH:24}.
+On the hardness side, the strongest known lower bound states that no $c$-approximation with $c$ smaller than $6/5$ is possible unless $P=NP$~\cite{LCH:25}.
 The $\Omega(n)$ gap between the best upper and lower bounds is highly unsatisfactory.
+The problem is NP-hard even on graphs of degree at most three~\cite{atalig-etal:26}.

-For a detailed overview of other related results, we refer to the survey paper by Otachi~\cite{Otachi:20}, to our recent paper~\cite{Kolman:24}, and to the new paper by Lampis et al.~\cite {Lampisetal:2024} that deals with the {\STP} problem from the perspective of parameterized complexity.
+For a detailed overview of other related results, we refer to the survey paper by Otachi~\cite{Otachi:20}, and to the recent paper by Lampis et al.~\cite {Lampisetal:2025} that deals with the {\STP} problem from the perspective of parameterized complexity.